-You can delete an icon in two ways:
+You can delete an icon in three ways:

 - Click the icon to select it, then choose Delete Icon in its local menu.
-You can also choose Delete All Icons to remove all the icons from the branch. - Right-click the branch, choose Delete | Icons and select the icon to be deleted.
+You can also choose Delete All Icons to remove all the icons from the branch. - Right-click the branch, choose Delete | Icons and select the icon to be deleted, or choose All to remove all icons. - Select the branch, then click the icon you want to delete in the Icons panel.